 At Junior King’s, we continue to develop essential IT and Digital Literacy skills including, but not limited to, high levels of competence in office software, touch typing, learning how to use the Internet as a research tool, how to stay safe online and communicating with others using e-mail.
-Highlights include learning how to design and program Android apps, coding websites in HTML and introducing game theory.
+Highlights include learning how to design and program phone apps, coding websites in HTML and introducing game theory.

 The Junior King’s Design and Technology department prepares pupils to be creative problem solvers, to work as individuals and as members of a team, to participate in tomorrow’s rapidly changing technologies and to enjoy expressing their ideas using a wide range of media.
 Students are engaged in using computer aided design and manufacture, wood, metal, plastic and electronics to communicate their unique ideas.